virtuosoft-dev/hcpp-nodered/README.md

 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.

 ## Installation
-HestiaCP-NodeApp requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/steveorevo/hestiacp-pluginable) ***and*** [HesitaCP-NodeApp](https://github.com/steveorevo/hestiacp-nodeapp) to function; please ensure that you have first installed both Pluginable and NodeApp on your Hestia Control Panel before proceeding.
+HestiaCP-NodeRED requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/steveorevo/hestiacp-pluginable) ***and*** [HesitaCP-NodeApp](https://github.com/steveorevo/hestiacp-nodeapp) to function; please ensure that you have first installed both Pluginable and NodeApp on your Hestia Control Panel before proceeding.
 Switch to a root user and simply download and unzip this project and move the folder to the `/usr/local/hestia/plugins` folder.
 It should appear as a subfolder with the name `nodered`, i.e. `/usr/local/hestia/plugins/nodered`.

 Note: It is important that the plugin folder name is `nodered`.